Plant Turnaround and Plant Maintenance: What’s the Difference?

 Plant turnarounds could involve hundreds, if not thousands of people.
 Like we said before, time is of the essence.
 Bringing in an outside company could streamline the process, as they are able to gain an accurate view of where you are and the quickest way to solve your problems.

 Plant maintenance is not as large as a process, but certain issues could be beyond the skills of your existing employees.
 For more complex maintenance projects, it could help to bring in outside specialists.

-Storee Construction specializes in plant optimization.
+Storee Construction specializes in plant upgrades and optimization.
 We are able to diagnose where your plant is and chart the most efficient course to peak efficiency.
 This could involve a plant turnaround, but it’s not always the case.